PERSUE-Lab-ASU/cse467/about.md

 ## Project milestones

 You will complete the project in multiple milestones, and each milestone will be graded *independently* of the other parts.
-### Proposal (5 pts)
+### Written Proposal (5 pts)
-Due by the end of Week 3, submit a short (2-page max) research proposal.
+Submit a short (2-page max) research proposal.
 At a minimum, it must contain the following sections:
 - Project title, names of the team members
 - Introduction: Problem statement and motivation, Research questions and/or hypotheses, and expected contribution.
 - Literature review: Review at least five papers on the topic of this research.
 Briefly explain what these papers have done, and what gap exists that your research will fill.
 - Brief research method: How will you conduct your research?
 Will you prototype/implement a system/software?
 If so, explain what technology/resources you will use, and how you will evaluate the implemented system.
 Will you collect any quantitative or qualitative data?
 How will you collect and analyze that data?
 Will there be human-subject studies?
 What will be the study protocol?
 How will you recruit participants?
 - Collaboration plan: How often will the team meet?
 How will you communicate?
 How do you expect to divide up the work?

-**Evaluation criteria**: research novelty, motivation, importance, and potential impact.
+### Proposal presentation and Q&A (5 pts)

 ### Intermediate project report (10 pts)
-Provide a progress report (max 4 pages) with intermediate results by the end of Week 8. <ins>By that time, you must be able to complete at least 30% of what you had proposed to do</ins>.
+Provide a progress report (max 4 pages) with intermediate results. <ins>The report must show the completion of at least 30% of what you had proposed to do</ins>.
 Report components:
 - Introduction: same content as before, but expanded (at least one page).
 - Literature review: expand as needed.
-- Methodology: detailed research methods including data collection (what specifically will you collect) and analysis approach (how will you analyze them to answer the RQs or test your hypotheses).
+- Methodology: detailed research methods, including data collection (what specifically will you collect) and analysis approach (how will you analyze them to answer the RQs or test your hypotheses).
 - Findings: partial results if available.
 - Next steps: Explain unresolved issues and challenges, and how you will resolve them.
 Provide a timeline to complete the remaining tasks and write the project report.
 How will you distribute the workload among the team members?

 **Evaluation criteria**:  30% complete?
 Methodological rigor.

+### Report presentation and Q&A (5 pts)

 ### Final report (15 pts)
 Extend the status report with all results, discuss, interpret, contextualize the results and draw conclusions from them.